Blendify/blender-manual/blender_docs/manual/data_system/data_blocks.rst

 Removing Data-Blocks
 ====================

-As covered in `Users (Garbage Collection)`_, data-blocks are typically removed when they're no longer used.
+As covered in `Users (Garbage Collection)`_, data-blocks are typically removed when they are no longer used.

 There are some exceptions to this, however.